The OceanBy Kathy Kranking

 OCEAN DRUG STORE

 Imagine a doctor telling a sick person, “Take two slugs and call me in the morning.”
 That wouldn’t really happen, but scientists are making medicines by copying chemicals found in sea slugs, sponges, and other ocean creatures.
 The medicines are used to treat cancer and other diseases.
-And chemicals found in horseshoe crab blood can be used to detect bacteria that make people sick.
+And chemicals found in the blood of horseshoe crabs like these can be used to detect bacteria that make people sick.
 So someday a sea animal may help save your life!

 INTO THE DEPTHS

 The ocean is not an easy place to explore.
 Most of it is dark and cold and deep.
 An it’s just SO BIG!
 But the invention of mini research submarines made it possible for scientists to dive to and study the deeper parts of the ocean.
-Today, people can even pay to take undersea tours in subs like the one shown above.
+Today, people can even pay to take undersea tours in subs like the one shown here to experience the ocean up close and personal!